jethronap/desic-website/src/posts/desic-on-the-go.md

 We've made preliminary contacts with partners and have started to put their insights and our ideas to practise.

-Stay tuned for more updates on the implementation of an open-source data management system built with they interested communities!
+Stay tuned for more updates on the design of an open-source data management system, built with insights from active and exciting communities!